 What is Synergy Valuation?

-When a company acquires another business, it is often justified with the argument that the investment will create synergies.
+When a company acquires another business, it is often justified by the argument that the investment will create synergies.
 The primary source of synergy in an acquisition is in the presumption that the target firm controls a specialized resource that becomes more valuable if combined with the acquiring firm’s resources.
 There are two main types, operating synergy and financial synergy, and this guide will focus on the latter.

 Types of Synergies